This section helps you with the key terms and concepts related to the Kore.ai’s XO Platform.

 When developers create and define tasks, they can access the following:

-- Session variables provided by the Bots Platform.
+- Session variables provided by the XO Platform.

 - Custom variables that they define.